 Secured Credit Cards

 It requires you to make a cash deposit with a creditor before you can obtain a credit card for the exact same amount.
 There may be higher rates and no appealing rewards associated with these.
-The issuer has the right to take the money from your deposit if you don’t pay back your bill rightly and timely.
-This is the reason people with poor or no credit are able to apply for these cards.
+The issuer has the right to take the money from your deposit if you don’t pay back your bill correctly and timely.
+This is the reason people with poor or no credit are able to apply for these Secure Credit cards.

 eWallet Services or Mobile Apps